Today’s Word of Encouragement From Wayne:

 “‘Behold, God is my salvation, I will trust and not be afraid; for the Lord God is my strength and song, and He has become my salvation.’
 Therefore you will joyously draw water from the springs of salvation.
 And in that day you will say, ‘ Give thanks to the Lord, call on His name.
 Make known His deeds among the peoples; make them remember that His name is exalted.’
 Praise the Lord in song, for He has done excellent things”

 “Behold, God is my salvation.”
-We have already seen how, later on in Isaiah, God declared of Messiah, “And I will appoint you as a covenant to the people, as a light to the nations” (42:6).
+We have already seen how, later on, God declared of Messiah through Isaiah, ‘And I will appoint you as a covenant to the people, as a light to the nations” (42:6).
 Jesus Christ, Himself, through His “new covenant in My blood” (Luke 22:20), is God’s “covenant to the people.”
 “Jesus has become the guarantee of a better covenant” the author of Hebrews tells us (Hebrews 7:22).
-So, yes indeed, the Christian who understands these things joyfully declares, “Behold, God [Himself] is my salvation.”
+Yes indeed, the Christian, who understands, joyfully declares, “Behold, God is my salvation.”

 The words “God is my strength and song” refer to our “new song” of the “new things,” that we presently have, in Christ, which were also spoken of in Isaiah 42 (vs 9-10).
-As priests unto God in His New Covenant, we are singing our new song to our Lord in His presence and to this world so that we may “make known His deeds among the peoples; [and] make them remember that His name is exalted.
+As priests unto God in His new covenant, We are singing our new song to our Lord, in His presence, and to this world, so that we may “make know His deeds among the peoples; [and] make them remember that His name is exalted.
 [So we] praise the Lord in song, for He has done excellent things.”

 By living a life of praise before God, we testify to God’s church and to this world “that His name is exalted.”

-Yes, continue always to rejoice in God, Who is our salvation, by praising in His presence today, singing directly unto Him“for He has done excellent things.”
+Yes, continue always to rejoice in God, Who is our salvation, by praising in His presence today, “for He has done excellent things.”
 Hallelujah!